NordicESMhub/RELIANCE/README.md

 [![DOI](https://img.shields.io/badge/DOI-10.1038%2Fs41561--020--00649--1-blue)](https://doi.org/10.1038/s41561-020-00649-1)

+Galaxy Climate
 #### (research/investigation) with demoes:

 ##### Data used: how was the data accessed (e.g., what repositories or locations).

-- All CESM2 simulation output is available for download from Uninett Sigma: https://archive.sigma2.no/pages/public/datasetDetail.jsf?id=10.11582/2020.00028. - The standard CloudSat and CALIPSO data products (version R05) used in this study (2B-CWC-RO, 2C-ICE, ECMWF-AUX) were downloaded from the CloudSat Data Processing Center’s (at Cooperative Institute for Research in the Atmosphere, Colorado State University, Fort Collins) [website](http://www.cloudsat.cira.colostate.edu/).
+- All own CESM2 simulation outputs are available for download from Uninett Sigma: https://archive.sigma2.no/pages/public/datasetDetail.jsf?id=10.11582/2020.00028. - The standard CloudSat and CALIPSO data products (version R05) used in this study (2B-CWC-RO, 2C-ICE, ECMWF-AUX) were downloaded from the CloudSat Data Processing Center’s (at Cooperative Institute for Research in the Atmosphere, Colorado State University, Fort Collins) [website](http://www.cloudsat.cira.colostate.edu/).

-- The historical surface air temperature from CESM2 used in Fig. 1a is available through the Earth System Grid Federation (ESGF) server (https://esgf-data.dkrz.de/search/cmip6-dkrz/) under CMIP6, ‘source ID’ CESM2-FV2 and ‘experiment ID’ historical.
+- All NCAR's CMIP6 historical surface air temperature data from CESM2 used in Fig. 1a is available through the Earth System Grid Federation (ESGF) server (https://esgf-data.dkrz.de/search/cmip6-dkrz/) under CMIP6, ‘source ID’ CESM2-FV2 and ‘experiment ID’ historical.
 The data used in this article were downloaded on 20 April 2020.

 - The dataset containing observed surface temperature, GISTEMP v4, was downloaded from https://data.giss.nasa.gov/gistemp/ on 6 May 2020.
 Source data are provided with this paper.